ronjohnsonjr/ronjohnsonjr.github.io/README.md

-# Ronald Johnson, Jr. Portfolio
+# Ron Johnson Jr. Portfolio

-This repository powers [sennajin.github.io](https://ronjohnsonjr.github.io/) using the [DevPortfolio](https://github.com/RyanFitzgerald/devportfolio) Astro template.
-The initial commit brings the template into this repo so we can iterate on the content and styling to match Sena's professional profile.
+This repository powers [ronjohnsonjr.github.io](https://ronjohnsonjr.github.io/) using the [DevPortfolio](https://github.com/RyanFitzgerald/devportfolio) Astro template.
+The initial commit brings the template into this repo so we can iterate on the content and styling to match Ron's professional profile.

 ## Local development